Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 ## Step 3: Adding the Feed to Local Conda Environments

-Finally we'll add the conda feed to the developers local environment.
-For this you will need the URL of the `approved-conda` feed.
+Finally, we'll add the conda feed to the developer's local environment.
+For this, you will need the URL of the `approved-conda` feed.
 This can be found at the top right of the feed's page.

 ![Feed](/resources/docs/proget-conda-approved-url.png){height="" width="50%"}